erelson/ZoneMinder/docs/installationguide/ubuntu.rst

 Then your APIs are working

 Make sure you can view Monitor View:

-1. Open up ZM, configure your monitors and verify you can view Monitor feeds.
+1. Open up ZM (http://localhost/zm), configure your monitors and verify you can view Monitor feeds.
 2. If not, open up ZM console in your browser, go to ``Options->Path`` and make sure ``PATH_ZMS`` is set to ``/zm/cgi-bin/nph-zms`` and restart ZM (you should not need to do this for packages, as this should automatically work)

 Make sure ZM and APIs work with security:

 1. Enable OPT_AUTH in ZM
 2. Log out of ZM in browser
 3. Open a NEW tab in the SAME BROWSER (important) and go to ``http://localhost/zm/api/host/getVersion.json`` - should give you "Unauthorized" along with a lot more of text